 SSHing to Adroit

-After connecting to the eduroam wireless network enter the following command:
+After connecting to the eduroam wireless network enter the following command in a terminal:

 Enter your password when prompted.
-If this is your first time connecting to Adroit then answer 'yes' when prompted.
-If the connection is successful you will arrive at the command line.
-To disconnect type 'exit' and hit then 'return' key.
+If this is your first time connecting to Adroit then answer yes and hit then return key.
+If the connection is successful then you will arrive at the command line.
+To disconnect type exit and then press the return key.